rctruta/shinkanzen_travel_experience_hackathon/README.md

 # Shinkanzen Travel Experience Hackathon

-It was an honor to work alongside Pauline Novak on the Shinkanzen Travel Experience hackathon project, hosted by [MIT Professional Education](https://professional.mit.edu/)!
+It was an honor to work alongside Pauline Novak on the `Shinkanzen Travel Experience` hackathon project, hosted by [MIT Professional Education](https://professional.mit.edu/)!
 This hackathon experience concluded our journey through the [Applied Data Science Program](https://professional.mit.edu/course-catalog/applied-data-science-program).

-Our team, Nebulae, used survey and personal data to predict the overall travel experience.
-We implemented an iterative imputer for missing data and used a histogram-based gradient boosting classifier fine-tuned with RandomizedCV.
+Our team, `Nebulae`, used survey and personal data to predict the overall travel experience.
+We implemented an iterative imputer for missing data and used a histogram-based gradient boosting classifier fine-tuned with `RandomizedCV`.

 While our project eventually dropped in the rankings, I am grateful for the opportunity to collaborate with such a talented and driven teammate like Pauline!

-It was an exhilarating experience to witness the accuracy meter increase from 0.9497219 to 0.9509578!
+It was an exhilarating experience to witness the accuracy meter increase from `0.9497219` to `0.9509578`!

 ### Problem Definition